nonyeezeh/Research-Project-Code/README.md

 15. **SP (Stock Performance)**: Outcome variable representing the overall performance or trend of the stock market (e.g., increase, stable, decrease).

 These nodes collectively create a complex network reflecting the interactions and dependencies among different economic and market factors.

+# Code Use
+- `NN 1_3 3`: Neural network with 1 hidden layer and 3 nodes (25 epochs and batch size 16), trained on data that contains only 3 variables.
+This same code was also used to train a NN with 6 hidden layers and 30 nodes per layer (500 epochs and batch size 320).
+This data was used for both RQ1 and RQ2.